thomwiggers/thomwiggers.nl/content/event/2021-01-11-RWC/index.md

-[Kyber512](https://pq-crystals.org/kyber/) and RSA by the post-quantum signature [Dilithium II](https://pq-crystals.org/dilithium/), two of the more efficient proposals, the size transmitted data would increase to 10036 bytes.
-The increase is mostly due to the size of the post-quantum signature algorithm.
+[Kyber512](https://pq-crystals.org/kyber/) and RSA by the post-quantum signature [Dilithium II](https://pq-crystals.org/dilithium/), two of the more efficient proposals, the size transmitted data would increase to 10036 bytes.[^2] The increase is mostly due to the size of the post-quantum signature algorithm.

 The question then is: how can we achieve full post-quantum security and